Sweeping utility legislation still taking shape in Missouri legislature

 If the language singles out utilities with over a million customers, it’s referring to Ameren, while more than 200,000 but less than one million applies to Kansas City Power & Light, and less than 200,000 affects Empire District (which serves portions of southwest Missouri).

-Woodsmall with the Midwest Energy Consumers Group says this phenomenon is the result of utility companies’ desire to have their individual needs addressed.
+Woodsmall with the Midwest Energy Consumers Group says this phenomenon is the result of utility companies’ desire to have their individual needs addressed before lawmakers.

-“We have full-time commissioners that are focused nothing more than utility matters,” Woodsmall said.
+“We have full-time commissioners that are focused on nothing more than utility matters,” Woodsmall says.
 “They’re paid to develop this expertise.
-And when they do, and they rule on behalf of customers, then the utilities get mad an run to the part-time legislators.”
+And when they do, and they rule on behalf of customers, then the utilities get mad and run to the part-time legislators.”